vjovanov/actormig/actor-migration.md

 must belong to one `ActorSystem`.
 To achieve this add an `ActorSystem` instance to each actor instatiation call as a first argument.
 The following example shows the transformation.

-To achieve this transformation you need to have an actor system instantiated:
+To achieve this transformation you need to have an actor system instantiated.
+For example:

-    val migrationSystem = ActorSystem("migration-system")
+    val system = ActorSystem("migration-system")

 Then apply the following transformation:

-    ActorDSL.actor(...) -> ActorDSL.actor(migrationSystem)(...)
+    ActorDSL.actor(...) -> ActorDSL.actor(system)(...)

-Finally, Scala actors programs are terminating when the last non-daemon actor finishes.
-With Akka the program ends when all Actor Systems are shut down.
-You will need to explicitly terminate all the actor systems before the program can exit.
+Finally, Scala programs are terminating when all the non-daemon threads and actors finish.
+With Akka the program ends when all the non-daemon threads finish and all actor systems are shut down.
+ Actor systems need to be explicitly terminated before the program can exit.
 This is achieved by invoking the `shutdown` method on an Actor system.

 #### Remote Actors
 TODO Philipp: Paragraph about remoting.